dydus0x14/Boobsik/README.md

 Look at boobs and fun

 It is a Telegram bot which understands next commands:

-	- /boobs - bot sends a photo to a chat
+	- /boobs - bot sends a photo to a chat;

-	- in progress
+	- in progress.

 # Contributors